cloudyspells/PsrAzDo-workbooks/README.md

 - `azure-pipelines/psrule-azdo-loganalytics.yaml`

-#### Create a Key Vault

-Create a new key vault to store the log analytics workspace id and shared key and also the Azure DevOps personal access token, Organization and Project name for inspection by PSRule.
-To create a new key vault, follow the steps in [Create a key vault](https://docs.microsoft.com/en-us/azure/key-vault/general/quick-create-portal#create-a-key-vault).
-After creating the key vault, add the following secrets:

-- `logAnalyticsWorkspaceId` - The value of `logAnalyticsWorkspaceId` from the deployment output.
-- `logAnalyticSharedKey` - The value of `logAnalyticSharedKey` from the deployment output.
-- `AZDO_PAT` - A personal access token for Azure DevOps with full access to the organization and project.
-- `AZDO_ORGANIZATION` - The name of the Azure DevOps organization.
-- `AZDO_PROJECT` - The name of the Azure DevOps project.

 #### Add the Key Vault as a Variable Group in Azure DevOps

 Add the key vault as a variable group in Azure DevOps to allow the pipeline to access the secrets.
+The key vault can be found in the resource group specified in the deployment.
 To add the key vault as a variable group, follow the steps in [Create a variable group](https://docs.microsoft.com/en-us/azure/devops/pipelines/library/variable-groups?view=azure-devops&tabs=yaml#create-a-variable-group).
 When prompted to select a source, select `Azure Key Vault` and select the key vault created in the previous step.
 Name the variable group `azdo-psrule-run` and select `Allow access to all pipelines`.